E-learning: Evolving technologies and growing reach Community Group

 3. The importance and greater recognition of informal learning

 Accessibility and availability of social media tools enable and encourage people to gain the information they need.
-This is bound to continue and evolve in the future, thanks to the plethora of free learning resources, such as podcasts, videos, blogs, webinars, etc.
+This is bound to continue and evolve in the future, thanks to the plethora of free learning resources, such as podcasts, videos, blogs, tools, webinars, etc.

 4. Open Educational Resources